TrainTravel/scala-workshop/01-workshop.md

 `scala` package
 ===============

-`scala` package provides the equivalent of Python's builtins:
+`scala` package provides the equivalent of Python's builtins; per the docs:

 > Core Scala types.
 They are always available without an explicit import.